rapid7/insightconnect-plugins/plugins/automox/help.md

 #### Get Vulnerability Sync Action Set

-Retrieve details for a specified vulnerability sync action set
+This action is used to retrieve details for a specified vulnerability sync action set

 ##### Input